Finding Deviated Behaviors of the Compressed DNN Models for Image Classifications: Introduction

 \section{Introduction}

-Compressed models are increasingly deployed for deep learning tasks on mobile and embedded devices.
-Compared to original models, compressed ones achieve similar accuracy on the original test data but require significantly less time and computational resources, \eg, disk, memory and energy, for inference~\cite{compressionsurvery, HAQ}.
-However, model compression is a lossy process.
-A compressed model can make predictions deviated from its original model for the same input~\cite{diffchaser, deephunter}.
-For example, given the two images in Figure~\ref{fig:inconsistency_example}, the LeNet-4~\cite{Lecun98gradient-basedlearning} model correctly predicts both as 4 while its compressed model predicts the left one as 9 and the right one as 6.
-We say a deviated behavior occurs if a compressed model makes a prediction different from its original model.
-The input that triggers such a deviated behavior is referred to as a \textit{triggering input}; otherwise \textit{a non-triggering input}.
-Our objective is to effectively find triggering inputs for a given pair of compressed model and its original model, so that users and developers of the compressed model can understand the consequence before the deployment of compressed models~\cite{8294186, 10.5555/3201607.3201772}.
+Compressing DNN models is one \emph{critical} stage in model dissemination, especially for deploying sizable models on mobile or embedded devices with limited computing resources.
+Compared to their original models, compressed ones achieve similar prediction accuracy while requiring significantly less time, processing power, memory and energy, for inference~\cite{compressionsurvery, HAQ}.
+However, model compression is a lossy process: given the same input, a compressed model can make predictions deviated from its original model ~\cite{diffchaser, deephunter}.
+For example, given the two images in~\cref{fig:inconsistency_example}, the LeNet-4~\cite{Lecun98gradient-basedlearning} model correctly predicts both images as \texttt{4} while its compressed model predicts the left one as \texttt{9} and the right one as \texttt{6}.
+We say that a deviated behavior occurs if a compressed model makes a prediction different from the one of the original model.
+The input that triggers such a deviated behavior is referred to as a \textit{triggering input}.
+Our objective is to find the triggering inputs for a given pair of a compressed model and the original one, so that the compressed model's quality can be further assessed before its dissemination beyond the dataset that is used during model compression~\cite{8294186, 10.5555/3201607.3201772}.

-However, it is non-trivial to identify triggering inputs.
-Specifically, to accelerate the inference efficiency and reduce the storage consumption, compressed models usually hide their architectures and the intermediate results.
-Without such information as guidance, it is difficult for input generation approaches to effectively and efficiently find the triggering inputs.
-For example, the state-of-the-art approach, \df~\cite{diffchaser}, is not necessarily able to find the triggering inputs for compressed models.
-The reason is that the fitness function of \df is not able to capture the difference between the two models' predictions.
-Further, as a genetic algorithm, \df needs to crossover a considerably large portion of inputs and feed them into DNN models in each iteration.
-As a result, \df is computationally expensive, requiring thousands of queries from the two models to find a triggering input.